 Customers and employees drop and break or spill containers of liquid and dry products.
 Employees may leave pallets or product on floors where customers may trip over them.

-Employees, in stocking product and moving it throughout the store may damage containers, inadvertently spreading sugar, flour, rice and a nearly infinite numbers of products that can become a slip and fall hazard for customers within the store.
+Employees, in stocking product and moving it throughout, may damage containers and inadvertently spreading sugar, flour, rice and a nearly infinite number of products that can become a slip and fall hazard for customers within the store.

 What Did They Know And When Did They Know It

 A store owes a customer a duty to exercise reasonable care to protect them from dangerous conditions in the store that are either known or reasonably discoverable.

 To recover damages in a slip and fall case, a plaintiff must prove:

 - Condition posed an unreasonable risk of harm

 - Store failed to exercise reasonable care to deal with the risk

 A reasonable time for the owner to discover the condition varies depending upon the facts of the case, and evidence of an employee’s location near the hazard.

 This means that every case will be different, as a plaintiff will need to demonstrate the length of time the hazard was present and that the time frame was “reasonable” to permit the store to have cleaned up the spill or removed or disposed of the hazard.